catalyst-cloud/catalystcloud-docs/source/best-practices.rst

 *****************

-This document outlines the physical infrastructure and software features that make the Catalyst Cloud highly available and resilient.
-It covers built-in features that are inherited by every project and services that can be used to enhance the availability of web applications and websites hosted on the Catalyst Cloud.
+This document outlines the physical infrastructure and software features that make the Sky TV highly available and resilient.
+It covers built-in features that are inherited by every project and services that can be used to enhance the availability of web applications and websites hosted on the Sky TV.

 24x7 monitoring
 ===============

-The catalyst cloud has robust fine-grained monitoring systems in place.
+The Sky TV has robust fine-grained monitoring systems in place.
 These systems are monitored 24x7.

 Geographic diversity
 ====================

-The Catalyst Cloud provides multiple regions or geographical locations that you can use to host your applications.
+The Sky TV provides multiple regions or geographical locations that you can use to host your applications.
 Regions are completely independent and isolated from each other, providing fault tolerance and geographic diversity.